Chapter 2:

 Kitezh the Invisible Phenomenon

 “Olga Korsakova – a stupid girl who thought getting out of her comfort zone was the best way to live life.
-Little did she know that everyone else had their own ways of living the “best life”.
-One who believes happiness grows easily from another’s misfortune.”
+Little did she know all the potential consequences that could come out of those decisions.
+There are always people whose happiness grows easily from creating another’s misfortune.
+It's like setting up their own traps to steal that happiness out of others.”

 Keep this in mind as an example is presented to you.

-Let’s say there is a small shop.
-It is completely filled with all sorts of weapons and armor.
+Let’s say there was a small shop.
+It was filled with all sorts of weapons and armor.
 Swords, daggers, shields, suits of armor, and even magic wands.
-They are all out on display for patrons to browse.
+They were all out on display for patrons to browse.

 What kind of clerk would run this shop?
 It would be one that has great craftsmanship.
-And yet, he has not raised a weapon as he is held hostage by two dark cloaked figures working for the demon lord.
-The reason is that having great craftsmanship does not mean having experience in fighting.
+And yet, he had not raised a weapon as he was held hostage by two dark cloaked figures working for the Demon Lord.
+The reason was that having great craftsmanship did not mean having experience in fighting.

-So, why do these cloaked figures threaten to kill?
-Why do they support a so-called “demon lord?”
-Everyone has their story and personal reasons.
-Otherwise, it is seen as nothing more than just plain unfair evil toward the innocents for their own happiness.
+So, why did these cloaked figures threaten to kill?
+Why did they support a so-called “Demon Lord?”
+Everyone had their story and personal reasons.
+Without knowing, all of their actions were seen as nothing more than just plain unfair evil deeds toward the innocents for their own happiness.

 “Surrender all your weapons right now,” said one of the cloaked figures eerily.